ZubairK1/MonetisedPOC/README.md

 | **Ownership**    | 1 000 000 HAPD minted to Hospital A; 1 000 000 HBTD to Hospital B but transferred to requestor wallet (illustrating token buying)| `check_balances.py` shows initial split                    |
 | **Value unlock** | n/a                                                               | `aggregate_query.py diabetes`                              |

+Code and README developed in collaboration with Enzo Fengolio, license is included.

 MIT License – fork, adapt, improve.